PeterPierinakos/PeterPierinakos/README.md

 # Peter Pierinakos

-- Rust developer
+- Python, Rust and TypeScript developer
-- Constantly working on new Rust projects
+- Constantly working on new web projects
 - Lover of Free and Open Source
 - 1 year of general programming experience